National Liberation Front of Tripura: History

-On 7 August 1998, 4 senior leaders of the Rashtriya Swayamsevak Sangh (RSS) were kidnapped by the NLFT, and all 4 of them are now said to be dead.
+On 7 August 1998, 4 senior leaders of the right-wing Rashtriya Swayamsevak Sangh (RSS) were kidnapped by the NLFT, and all 4 of them are now said to be dead.

-In early 2000, 16 Bengali Hindus were killed by the NLFT at Gourangatilla.
-On 20 May 2000, the NLFT killed 25 Bengali Hindus at the Bagber refugee camp.
-In August 2000, a tribal Hindu spiritual leader, Shanti Kali, was shot dead by about ten NLFT guerrillas who said it wanted to convert all people in the state to Christianity.
+In early 2000, 16 Bengalis were killed by the NLFT at Gourangatilla.
+On 20 May 2000, the NLFT killed 25 Bengalis at the Bagber refugee camp.
+In August 2000, a tribal Hindu spiritual leader, Shanti Kali, was shot dead by about ten NLFT guerrillas.

 In December 2000, Labh Kumar Jamatia, a religious leader of the state's second largest Hindu group, was kidnapped by the NLFT, and found dead in a forest in Dalak village in southern Tripura.
 According to police, rebels from the NLFT wanted Jamatia to convert to Christianity, but he refused.
 A local Marxist tribal leader, Kishore Debbarma, was clubbed to death in Tripura's Sadar by militants from the Biswamohan faction of the NLFT in May 2005.

-In 2001, there were 826 reported terrorist attacks in Tripura, in which 405 people lost their lives and 481 kidnappings were made by the NLFT and related organizations such as the Christian All Tripura Tiger Force (ATTP).
+In 2001, there were 826 reported terrorist attacks in Tripura, in which 405 people lost their lives and 481 kidnappings were made by the NLFT and related organizations such as the All Tripura Tiger Force (ATTP).
 Nagmanlal Halam, secretary of the Noapara Baptist Church in Tripura, was arrested for and confessed, under torture from police, to providing munitions and financial aid to the NLFT from 1998 until 2000.

 The BBC reported in 2005 that independent investigations as well as confessions from surrendered members showed that the NLFT had been making and selling pornography to finance their activities.
 This includes DVDs of pornographic films made by the group with tribal men and women kidnapped and forced to participate in sex acts while being filmed.
 The movies are dubbed into various languages and sold illegally throughout the region for a profit.
 Statements from former members and one report state that the NLFT has a history of sexually abusing tribal women.

 Factions

 The NLFT was originally started by Dhananjoy Reang, then vice chief Tripura National Volunteers On 12 March 1989 after disagreement with the tripartite agreement signed between TNV, Government of India and Government of Tripura.
 He sought the formation of armed wing of NLFT named NATIONAL HOLY ARMY in 1991 after launching "Operation Genesis" at Tainani Police station which led to the new phase of Tripuri nationalism which lasted more than 30 years.
 Reang was removed from his position of president in a coup by his counterparts due to internal conflict in 1993.
-Cited causes of internal conflicts include the reluctance of Biswamohan Debbarma's Central Executive Committee to nominate Joshua Debbarma (alias Jogendra) as the King of 'Tripura Kingdom'; misappropriation of funds by senior leaders; lavish lifestyles led by the senior leadership; and forcible conversion of tribal cadres/civilians to Christianity.
+Cited causes of internal conflicts include the reluctance of Biswamohan Debbarma's Central Executive Committee to nominate Joshua Debbarma (alias Jogendra) as the King of 'Tripura Kingdom'; misappropriation of funds by senior leaders and lavish lifestyles led by the senior leadership..